duckmayr/ends-against-the-middle/README.md

     Install version 1.2 of the `oc` package; at the time of this writing it can't be installed using `install.packages()`, but you should be able to do so via the R command `devtools::install_version("oc", version = "1.2", repos = "http://cloud.r-project.org")`.
+    Again, if you're using a Mac, you may need to instead install from the binary we have included (`oc_1.2.tgz` in this repository's root directory).
     All other required R extension packages should be available on CRAN;
     if you would like to use the same versions we used, they are as follows:
     - `bggum`: version 1.0.2